ingo/ingo.github.io/_recipes/omelet.md

 ---
-title: Omelet
 category: Breakfasts
-description: There are many different ways to make an omelet and two ways to spell it.
-This way, taken from a recipe by Tyler Florence, makes it easy to get a nice, fluffy specimen.
-The spelling of omelet vs. omelette comes out to a tie–evidently the latter is more common in Britain.
+description: "There are many different ways to make an omelet and two ways to spell\
+  \ it.
+This way, taken from a recipe by Tyler Florence, makes it easy to get a nice,\
+  \ fluffy specimen.
+The spelling of omelet vs. omelette comes out to a tie\u2013\
+  evidently the latter is more common in Britain."
-image: omelette.jpg
+image: omelet.jpg
 size: 2 omelets
 time: 30 minutes
+title: Omelet
 ---
 ### Ingredients

 * `6` eggs